mahithassmk-ui/ClariScan-MedReports/README.md

 # CLARISCAN
 Our application is a patient-friendly web app that converts complex radiology reports which is in PDF or image format into clear and understandable summaries
 Users upload a report and our application extracts text and simplifies it into patient-friendly language,including a risk indicator and a structured report with:
-  1.Why was the scan done
+  1. Why was the scan done
-  2.Relevant background
+  2. Relevant background
-  3.Main findings in simple terms
+  3. Main findings in simple terms
-  4.Overall summary
+  4. Overall summary
-  5.Questions patientscan ask their doctor
+  5. Questions patientscan ask their doctor
-  6.A safety note for patients using our application The generated summary can be downloaded or printed for later review or to share during a doctor consultation
+  6. A safety note for patients using our application The generated summary can be downloaded or printed for later review or to share during a doctor consultation

 # EXAMPLES FROM OUR APPLICATION